The ‘Meme Stock’ Movement – is it here to stay? Let’s ask our Lawyers

 It’s tough to tell what regulatory changes lie ahead out of this situation, but while intentional manipulation of stock values is not necessarily a new phenomenon, it appears that regulators are dealing with something that hasn’t really been seen before.
 One thing we can all agree on, is that the events of Reddit and GameStop will be a historical event in both social media and the stock market.

-As an innovative firm that is constantly adapting to unique business opportunities, our team recognizes these kinds of shifts and changes in modern day internet culture.
+As an innovative law firm based in Vancouver, BC that is constantly adapting to unique business opportunities, our team recognizes these kinds of shifts and changes in modern day internet culture.
 If you have any questions regarding any of the above, or if you’re interested in connecting with one of our lawyers, please don’t hesitate to contact us at 604-629-5400 or via email at [email protected]

 ***The above blog post is provided for informational purposes only and has not been tailored to your specific circumstances.
 This blog post does not constitute legal advice or other professional advice and may not be relied upon as such. **